-Figure 3: CDF of the in-sample PITs (one-quarter-ahead forecasts, 1973Q1-2015Q4) from the 6 density forecasts with and without NFCI.
-Note: the figures show the empirical CDF of the PITs (blue line) from the QR models with NFCI (and lagged GDP), the empirical CDF of the PITs (dashed red line) from the QR models without NFCI, the CDF of the PITs under the null hypothesis of correct calibration (the 45-degree line), and the 5% critical value bands of the Rossi and Sekhposyan (2019) PITs test.
+Figure 2: CDF of the in-sample PITs (one-quarter-ahead forecasts, 1973Q1-2015Q4) from the 6 density forecasts with and without the NFCI.

+Notes: The 5 estimators (ABG, EW(B), NP(B), NP(freq), and ABG Kernel) are defined in Section 3.
+NP(BM) uses the nonparametric Algorithm 1 and estimates a Bayesian QR with the Minnesota prior of Carriero et al. (2022).
+The figures show the empirical CDF of the PITs (blue line) from the QR models with the NFCI (and lagged GDP), the empirical CDF of the PITs (dashed red line) from the QR models without the NFCI, the CDF of the PITs under the null hypothesis of correct calibration (the 45-degree line), and the 5% critical value bands of the Rossi and Sekhposyan (2019) PITs test.